hfern/sourceq/README.md

 ### Regions

 Use with the -r flag.
+E.g. `-r "USW"` for United States West servers.

 - _SA_:          South America
 - _EU_:          Europe